 - K is an implementation factor, K = 1 (baseline); K = 0.5, 2, 4 (optional)

-Note: In the above model, the voltage is assumed to be the same for the reference device and the LPHAP device.
+NOTE: In the above model, the voltage is assumed to be the same for the reference device and the LPHAP device.

-Note: As the reference device and LPHAP device characteristics, and therefore the parameter values of the model for determining battery life, is dependent on implementation factors, manufacturer, design options and cost options, it is up to individual company to evaluate the optional K values, and report the corresponding parameter values.
+NOTE: As the reference device and LPHAP device characteristics, and therefore the parameter values of the model for determining battery life, is dependent on implementation factors, manufacturer, design options and cost options, it is up to individual company to evaluate the optional K values, and report the corresponding parameter values.

 Examples of these parameters are provided as in Table A.4-2.